Gyarbij/xknow_infosec/M365D_tables.md

 | **SoftwareVersion** | Version number of the software product
 | **CveId** | Unique identifier assigned to the security vulnerability under the Common Vulnerabilities and Exposures (CVE) system
 | **VulnerabilitySeverityLevel** | Severity level assigned to the security vulnerability based on the CVSS score and dynamic factors influenced by the threat landscape
+| **RecommendedSecurityUpdate** | Name or description of the security update provided by the software vendor to address the vulnerability
+| **RecommendedSecurityUpdateId** | Identifier of the applicable security updates or identifier for the corresponding guidance or knowledge base (KB) articles

 ## DeviceTvmSoftwareVulnerabilitiesKB
 [[Link to MS-Source]](https://docs.microsoft.com/en-US/microsoft-365/security/mtp/advanced-hunting-devicetvmsoftwarevulnerabilitieskb-table?view=o365-worldwide)